mirego/sprockets-illusionist/README.md

 ## About Mirego

 [Mirego](http://mirego.com) is a team of passionate people who believe that work is a place where you can innovate and have fun.
-We're a team of [talented people](http://life.mirego.com) who imagine and build beautiful Web and mobile applications.
+We’re a team of [talented people](http://life.mirego.com) who imagine and build beautiful Web and mobile applications.
 We come together to share ideas and [change the world](http://mirego.org).

 We also [love open-source software](http://open.mirego.com) and we try to give back to the community as much as we can.